suburbanmarine/opaleye/README.md

  - Edge computing
      - Local reduction and processing of sensor data using DSP, neural networks
+ - Information Security
+     - HW TRNG
+     - Secure key enclave
  - Networking
      - 1588v2 timestamping - microsecond level accurate global timestamps on video and sensor data across a large network
      - High bandwidth two wire ethernet
  - Video
      - RTSP - automatic video stream negotation
      - RTCP - automatic video stream quality adjustment based on bandwidth

+## Software Overview

+### Supported Cameras

+- Logitech Brio
+- imx219

+### Processing Model

+Opaleye can configure multiple cameras, identified by name.
+These can drive multiple pipelines, identified by name.

+A REST api is provided to allow accessing frames and controlling over json-rpc.

+The idea is to allow both high res and low bandwidth preview streams to be created, or perhaps video and still frame creation.
+Additional pipelines are teed after the basic camera element.
+Some work may need to be added to share things like basic image processing / demosaic / overlay.

 ## License